 You might want to reach for medicine right away.
-But actually, there’s something else doctors recommend that you do first.
+But there’s something doctors recommend you do first.

 Rinse your nose with salt water.
-A simple yet effective method for removing irritating pollen from your nose is to wash it out using a saline rinse and a bulb syringe or neti pot.
+A simple yet effective way to remove irritating pollen from your nose is to wash it out using a saline rinse and a bulb syringe or Neti pot.

-If you need more relief, doctors usually recommend the following, in this order:
+If you need more relief, doctors usually recommend these treatments, in this order:

 Antihistamines.
-To ease your allergy symptoms, these medicines temporarily block the chemicals released in your nose and eyes that cause the itching and sneezing.
-You can buy them over-the-counter or by prescription.
+To ease your symptoms, these medicines temporarily block the chemicals released in your nose and eyes that cause the itching and sneezing.
+You can buy them over the counter or by prescription.
 Some are pills.
 Others are eye drops.

-Older formulas, such as diphenhydramine (Benadryl), can cause sleepiness, but the so-called “second generation” of antihistamines, such as cetirizine (Zyrtec), fexofenadine (Allegra), and loratadine (Claritin) can work as long as 24 hours without causing drowsiness in most people.
-If you need a stronger medicine that lasts even longer, ask your doctor about prescription antihistamines such as levocetirizine (Xyzal).
+Older formulas, such as diphenhydramine, can cause sleepiness.
+But the so-called “second generation” of antihistamines -- such as cetirizine, fexofenadine, and loratadine -- can work as long as 24 hours without causing drowsiness in most people.
+If you need a stronger medicine that lasts even longer, ask your doctor about prescription antihistamines like levocetirizine (Xyzal).
 You can also get a prescription nasal antihistamine as a spray from you doctor.

 Decongestants.
-Decongestants come as pills, eye drops, and liquids and are available over-the-counter.
+They come as pills, eye drops, and liquids and are available over the counter.
 Nasal sprays can clear up a stuffed nose, but they won’t do anything for your itching or sneezing.
-They are only meant for temporary use and could actually cause a “rebound” effect, creating worse congestion if you take them for more than 3 days.
+They’re meant for short-term use and could cause a “rebound” effect with worse congestion if you take them for more than 3 days.

-If you have asthma and allergies.
-The prescription pill montelukast (Singulair) has been used to treat asthma for years, and it has recently been found to reduce seasonal allergy symptoms.
-It’s particularly helpful if you have the double whammy of asthma and allergies.
+If you have asthma and allergies, the prescription pill montelukast (Singulair) has been used to treat asthma for years.
+Recent research shows it can ease seasonal allergy symptoms.
+It’s extra helpful if you have the double whammy of asthma and allergies.